Integrate with Canonical Observability Stack¶

 jq '.[]."relation-info".[]."application-data".url | select (. != null)'

-The piped output of the juju show-unit command should be similar to the following:
+The piped output of the juju show-unit will be similar to the following:

 user@host:~$ "http://10.190.89.230/cos-grafana"